kreatolinux/src/man/kreastrap.conf.5.md

 % kreastrap.conf(5)

 # NAME
-kreastrap.conf - Configuration file for kreastrap v3
+kreastrap.conf - Configuration file for krep rootfs

 # DESCRIPTION
-kreastrap.conf is the configuration file for kreastrap.
-It is put on `arch/ARCHITECTURE/configs/buildTypeName.conf`.
+kreastrap.conf is the configuration format used by krep rootfs.
+It is put on `share/krep/rootfs/arch/ARCHITECTURE/configs/buildTypeName.conf`.

 # SYNTAX
 kreastrap.conf uses a INI format.